prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ForceEnableClusterMode ensures Alertmanager does not deactivate the cluster mode when running with a single replica.
+<p>forceEnableClusterMode ensures Alertmanager does not deactivate the cluster mode when running with a single replica.
 Use case is e.g. spanning an Alertmanager cluster across Kubernetes clusters with a single replica in each.</p>
 </td>
 </tr>